You may think that using luggage-delivery services in Japan is a little … #extra. But we’re here to make the case (ahem) that it’s very much worth it.

 Photo by Lily Crossley-Baxter

-Convinced that lugagge delivery services are worth it?
-Awesome.
-Let’s get you set up.
-But before you go booking anything, you’ll need to run through a few questions first:
+Before you go booking anything, you’ll need to run through a few questions first.

 Walking with Suitcase Luggage

-LuggAgent is an international company that offers luggage delivery services in various cities worldwide, including three in Japan — Tokyo, Osaka, and Kyoto.
-They offer same-day delivery services that can be fully booked in English (and a few other languages), via Klook.
+LuggAgent is an international company that offers services in various cities worldwide, including Tokyo.
+They offer same-day luggage delivery that can be fully booked in English (and a few other languages), via Klook.

 How it works

-The whole booking process can be completed quickly and easily online in English.
-You will need to provide your flight/hotel information, email address, telephone number, and instant messaging details (Line, WhatsApp, Skype, Kakao, Wiber, or WeChat).
+The whole booking process can be completed quickly and easily online.
+You will need to provide your flight/hotel information, email address, telephone number, and instant messaging details (e.g. Line, WhatsApp, Skype, Kakao, Wiber, or WeChat).

-For arrivals, a LuggAgent driver will be ready to collect your luggage one hour after your estimated arrival time.
-The pickup service is available until 3 p.m., for same-day delivery.
-Once you’ve handed off your bag it will be delivered to your hotel by 9 p.m. that same day.
-You can also opt for your luggage to be delivered to a vacation rental for an extra $10 USD, in which case it will be handed off to the host.
+For arrivals, a LuggAgent driver will be ready to collect your luggage in an appointed car drop-off zone.
+The pickup service is available until 3 p.m.
+Once you’ve handed off your bag, it will be delivered to your hotel by 9 p.m. that same day.

 If you’re flying out, leave your baggage with the hotel concierge before 11 a.m. and the driver will pick it up from there.
-Then they’ll hand it off to you at the airport at least two hours before your departure time.
+Then they’ll hand it off to you at the airport at an appointed time between 3 p.m. and 9 p.m.

 In both cases, you’ll be sent detailed instructions along with your confirmation email.
-But make sure you keep to the pick up/drop off times — if you’re more than 30 minutes late, you’ll be charged $5 USD for every 15 minutes.
+But make sure you keep to the pick-up/drop-off times — if you’re more than 30 minutes late, you’ll be charged $10 USD for every 15 minutes.

 Prices